Airstack-xyz/docs/guides/lens/get-token-balances.md

   }
 }
 ```

 {% endtab %}
 {% endtabs %}

 ### Get All NFTs Owned By Lens Profile(s)

-You can fetch all NFTs on Ethereum, Gold, Base, and Zora owned by any Lens Profile(s):
+You can fetch all NFTs on Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains) owned by any Lens Profile(s):

 #### Try Demo